druidic/verse/README.md

 Verse is a comprehensive browser application framework inspired by Elm, Redux, and the Redux-Saga middleware.
-Its design pushes the UI toward text-based interfaces in favor of HTML and CSS.
+Its design pushes the UI toward text-based interfaces and away from HTML and CSS.
 We anticipate that this will produce more reliable and testable application designs.
 Verse also provides an ergonomic Canvas API for applications like games that require richer graphical interfaces.